google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 You will need the following supplies:

-• Glossy card stock in a size that will fit inside your Embossing Folder and Big Shot machine (Your paper needs to have a glossy finish to it or the technique will not work.
+• Glossy card stock in a size that will fit inside your Embossing Folder and Die Cutting and Embossing Machine (Your paper needs to have a glossy finish to it or the technique will not work.
 Most of this type of paper is finely coated in a shiny clay medium).
+Unfortunately Stampin' Up! retired this lovely glossy cardstock but I am sure you can find it in craft stores.

 • Three shades of reinker.
-I used So Saffron, Bashful Blue (retired) and Pink Pirouette (retired) from Stampin' Up! but choose your colours to suit your own project of course
+I used So Saffron (retired), Bashful Blue (retired) and Pink Pirouette (retired) from Stampin' Up! but choose your colours to suit your own project of course.
+Now I would choose Lemon Lolly, Balmy Blue and Bubble Bath inks, for example.

 • The closely patterned Stampin' Up!
-Square Lattice embossing folder (or similar close patterned one as the square lattice one is now retired) and Big Shot Machine
+Square Lattice embossing folder (or similar close patterned one as the square lattice one is now retired) and Die Cutting and Embossing Machine.

 • A baby wipe (preferably the kind with no alcohol in them as the rest can be used to clean rubber stamps without causing any drying of the rubber)